socialvibe/truex-ads-docs/bluescript-reference.md

 Event | Description
 --- | ---
 appear | Triggered when the element's parent card is displayed.
-Note that appear does not tie to visibility. disappear | Triggered when the element's parent card is dismissed, such as on a card transition or when ending the ad flow. onSelect | Triggered when a button with the focus is clicked on or the select/enter button is pressed on the remote. onFocusGained | Triggered when a button or video gains the remote/keyboard focus.
+Note that appear event does not tie to the element's actual visibility. disappear | Triggered when the element's parent card is dismissed, such as on a card transition or when ending the ad flow. onSelect | Triggered when a button with the focus is clicked on or the select/enter button is pressed on the remote. onFocusGained | Triggered when a button or video gains the remote/keyboard focus.